Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 | DryRun                                    | Performs a dry run.
 | SkipToolPackageRestore                    | Skips restoring of packages.
 | Target                                    | Build Target **(see below)**
+| SkipPrerequisites							| Grants the ability to skip the preparation steps like file downloads, asking users for Azure information and collection of credentials
+|											| (Best used for testing purposes, or if the user has only run the project build, but information and prerequisites were already collected)

 **Target**
 |Value										| Description
 |-------------------------------------------|---------------------------------------------------------------------------------------------
-| Default                                    | Same affect as no target defined, will build and deploy to Azure.
+| Default                                   | Same affect as no target defined, will build and deploy to Azure
-| Build                                      | Create build output only, will **not** upload or deploy to Zzure
+| Build                                     | Create build output only, will **not** upload or deploy to Azure
 | Azure-Upload                              | Performs only the upload to Azure portion of the process
 | Azure-Deploy                              | Performs only the Deployment portion of the process

 ##### Environment Preparation